feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 $$\text{2 is R} + \left\{ \begin{matrix} \text{da}=\text{yes} \Rightarrow \text{no (ja)}\\ \text{da}=\text{no} \Rightarrow \text{yes (ja)}\end{matrix} \right.$$

-  1. **Both T and R should give the same yes or no answer so that it doesn't matter which god is answering the question.**
+  1. **Both T and F should give the same yes or no answer so that it doesn't matter which god is answering the question.**

   2. **Whether "da" is yes or no should flip the yes or no answer, so that when "da" means yes, the god says "da" (yes), and when "da" means no, the god also says "da" (no).**